 Myrrh

 Myrrh is the bitter, slightly medicinal cousin of frankincense, harvested from Commiphora trees across the same region, with India's guggul (related Commiphora wightii) used in Ayurveda and tantric ritual.
 The scent is darker, more bitter, more earthy than frankincense, with a slight licorice and leather undertone.
 Myrrh was historically used for embalming because of its antibacterial properties, which is also why it shows up in Christmas narratives alongside gold and frankincense.
-By Vedic logic, myrrh is Saturn and Jupiter: Saturn in its bitterness, its association with death and age, its slow gravity, Jupiter in its sacred use, its medicinal authority.
+By planetary-correspondence tradition, myrrh is Saturn and Jupiter: Saturn in its bitterness, its association with death and age, its slow gravity, Jupiter in its sacred use, its medicinal authority.
 Myrrh is the resin of mourning, meditation, and quiet ritual.
 On skin it reads as solemn, considered, slightly austere.
 Wear it in winter, in introspective moods.
 Pairs with frankincense, oud, sandalwood, and leather.

 Two picks available in India